-To be screened for other immigration options, consider attending a free class entitled attend Do I Have a Path to a Legal Status in the United States which takes place every Thursday.
+To be screened for immigration options, consider attending a free class entitled attend Do I Have a Path to a Legal Status in the United States which takes place every Friday.
 The class is taught in English and Spanish, alternating weekly.
 After the class, you can sign up for a FREE consultation with an attorney.

 For class schedules and additional information about the free class, click here.

 Our immigration program provides direct representation to victims of domestic violence (VAWA petitions), victims of serious crime (U-visa), victims of trafficking (T-Visa), and unaccompanied minors and children in foster care (Special Immigrant Juvenile Visa).
-We also provide direct representation for individuals applying for Deferred Action for Childhood Arrivals (DACA) and those renewing their DACA applications.

 To apply for services

 To apply for legal representation for VAWA, U Visa, or Special Immigrant Juvenile Visa, please visit our office during walk-in hours Tuesday, Wednesday and Thursday from 9:00 am – 4:00 pm.
 An application for our services can be downloaded here.
 Any victim of domestic violence or serious crime needs to provide proof of the crime or abuse and a personal declaration that narrates the crime or abuse.
 For more information about our requirements, check the instructions in the application packet for the service you are requesting.
 If the information is not in the packet, call our hotline number (702) 386-1070 ext.
 1750.